-Christmas holidays brings out the child in me.
-A glimpse of Christmas past must have been at the heart of my buying this old pair of wooden Dutch shoes at a neighborhood yard sale.
-Memories of the tulip fields of Holland, canals and windmills, and a love for cheese made it a done deal.
+Christmas holidays bring out the child in me.
+Years ago, a glimpse of Christmas past was at the heart of finding these wooden Dutch shoes at a neighborhood yard sale.
+Just my size.
+Childhood memories of colorful fields of tulips in Holland, windmills, and a love of cheese made it a done deal.

 Enjoy your day with the Angels.